JSDayIE/JSDayIE/packages/@jsdayie/ui/public/info/travel.md

 ## Accommodation

+The [Clayton Hotel Charlemont](https://www.claytonhotelcharlemont.com/) is our official hotel partner, you can contact [res.charlemont@claytonhotels.com](mailto:res.charlemont@claytonhotels.com) and mention "JSDayIE Conference" for a 10% discount on the room rates.

-You can find a list of recommended hotels in Dublin [here](https://goo.gl/maps/f5UFXFeMcwS2).
+You can find a list of other recommended hotels in Dublin [here](https://goo.gl/maps/f5UFXFeMcwS2).
 If neither of those fit your needs, private accommodation options like AirBnB are great, too.

 ## Location